-In particular, the theory in organic electronics, which is very different from the classical models in inorganic semiconductors, is yet not completely understood.
-For example, the charge behaviors in organic semiconductors and the conversion mechanism in these organic-based optoelectronic devices are still under debate.
-As a result, the Laboratory for Organic Optoelectronic Materials and Devices in FUNSOM dedicates itself to the studies of organic optoelectronic materials, devices and related manufacturing techniques along the chain of ‘Molecular Design and Synthesis High-Performance Device Device Physics Technology Application’ with any technological achievements for commercialization.
-The lab will focus on the studies in organic electronics as follows:
+Accordingly, the Laboratory for Organic Optoelectronic Devices and Materials in FUNSOM dedicates itself to the studies of organic optoelectronic materials, devices and related manufacturing techniques along the chain of “Molecular Design and Synthesis → High-Performance Device → Device Physics → Technology Application” with any technological achievements for commercialization.
+The lab will focus on the studies in organic electronics as following:

-High-efficiency, large-area white OLEDs for solid-state lighting, full-color OLEDs in display application; high-performance OPVs and PSCs with high conversion efficiency and low cost; high-performance OTFTs; large-area and flexible organic electronic devices.
+(1) Device Technologies.
+High-efficiency, large-area white OLEDs for solid-state lighting, full-color OLEDs in display application; high-performance OPVs and PSCs with high conversion efficiency and low cost; high-performance OTFTs; and large-area and flexible organic electronic devices.

+(3) Thin Film Encapsulation.
 Thin film packaging is the most important part in the preparation of flexible OLEDs.
-The encapsulation layers have to protect the OLED against water and oxygen permeations, and provide the ability to conform, bend or roll a display/lighting panel into shapes.
+The encapsulation layers have to protect the OLED against water and oxygen permeations and provide the ability to conform, bend or roll a display/lighting panel into shapes.
 Our research focuses on the development of advanced thin film encapsulation techniques for flexible OLED by using multi-layers of inorganic thin films with very low water permeability and organic thin films with hydrophobic in nature, which not only repel moisture but also act as a stress relieving and planarization film.

 Editor: Danting Xiang